growilabs/growi-docs/docs/en/admin-guide/management-cookbook/markdown.md

 ##### Solution

-Upgrade to v7.0.12 or later and perform one of the following:
+Perform one of the following:

 - Use the recommended settings.
-- After selecting the custom whitelist, import the values from the recommended settings for both tag names and tag attributes, and modify the settings based on them.
+- Upgrade to v7.0.12 or later, select the custom whitelist, import the values from the recommended settings for both tag names and attributes and modify them based on them.

 :::